 Why Insulate First?

-Insulation is the foundation of every good home energy upgrade.
-A typical uninsulated Irish home loses 25–30% of its heat through the roof and another 30–35% through the walls.
-Fixing these leaks is the fastest, cheapest way to make your home warmer and reduce energy bills.
+A typical uninsulated Irish home loses 25–30% of its heat through the roof and 30–35% through the walls.
+Fixing those leaks is the fastest, cheapest way to make your home noticeably warmer, and it’s where SEAI wants you to start.

 Attic Insulation

 The most cost-effective single upgrade.
-SEAI estimates the grant now covers approximately 80% of the average cost for attic insulation.
+The SEAI grant now covers approximately 80% of the average cost for attic insulation in most homes.

 |---|---|---|---|